tjphippen/fediverse/README.md

 ## Install/Setup Options
 Getting started using the Fediverse is VERY simple & straight forward.
 Creators can use our One-Click/Marketplace app on popular hosts like DigitalOcean, Heroku & Linods to automatically install everything they need.
 Advanced users may install with Docker (e.g. `docker pull fediverse:10.04`) or simply by pulling this repo & running `docker-compose up -d`

 Anyone who has ever used applications like cPanel & the included One-Click Apps like WordPress will be comfortable with the process.
-We will provide easy to follow guides, video tutorials, community support/forum & for Creators wanting hands on support or managed services we may provide those services for a fee. (any/all profits will go towards philanthropy & supporting the continued development of this project.
+We will provide easy to follow guides, video tutorials, community support/forum & for those who want more hands on support or managed hosting we may provide those services in the future for a fee. (any/all profits should go into philanthropy & supporting the continued development of this project.

 1. Digital Ocean
     - Marketplace App https://marketplace.digitalocean.com/ | https://marketplace.digitalocean.com/vendors/getting-started-as-a-digitalocean-marketplace-vendor | https://github.com/digitalocean/marketplace-partners |